Kaushal1011/CSGO_Scripts/README.md

 ______
 Trigger Bot
 Shoots in Game if you aim at enemy and are pressing the following keys
-- Left Shift
+- Left Shift or
-- Left Ctrl
+- Left Ctrl or
 - a+d